 This post is also available in: Deutsch

 Yes, you heard that right.
 These are vegan marshmallow cupcakes.
-They are made with the fluffiest marshmallow topping that you can imagine.
+Imagine the fluffiest marshmallow topping.
+It’s melting in your mouth.
+And it’s vegan!
 It is an updated version of that Marshmallow Fluff I used to make.
 I baked these cupcakes a while ago for an Instagram photography challenge I took part in.
 And before we get into how awesome and lovely these cupcakes are, I want to share something photography and creativity related with you:

 While I was doing that IG challenge, I tried to change my photography style to make my pictures look more polished.
 But that did not end so well.
 I probably read too much about composition and tried too hard.
 After doing all that research and practicing what I had learned, I got the feeling that my pictures weren’t mine anymore.
 They could have been shot by anyone.
 (That is not really true.
 But if you are on Instagram you know what I mean.
 There’s a certain style many people use.)
 That was the first time that I was finally able to see and appreciate my own personal style.
 So in the end it was a good lesson!
 And I still love these pictures.

 To make these marshmallow cupcakes, I updated and tweaked my old marshmallow fluff recipe.
-This version is much stabler and can be used for all kinds of things: as a topping or filling, you can coat it with chocolate to make flødeboller, stuff it between a couple of cookies, or whatever.
-Endless possibilities.
+This version is much stabler and can be used for all kinds of things: as a topping or filling.
+You can coat it with chocolate to make flødeboller, stuff it between a couple of cookies, or whatever.
+Your possibilities are endless.
 Also, this topping keeps super well.
-Once you’ve piped it into shape, it will stay this way and you can store the cupcakes for several days in the fridge.
+Once you’ve piped it into shape, it will stay this way and you can store the vegan marshmallow cupcakes in the fridge for several days.
 (We ate the last ones after four days.)

 The reason why this marshmallow topping is so stable is simple: it’s a version of Italian meringue, which means, it involves hot sugar syrup.
 If you have never made Italian meringue before, you might want somebody to help you.
 If you do have a stand mixer help is probably not necessary.
 But I do not have one.
 I used a hand-held mixer ’cause I like to take risks in the kitchen, ha.
 If you are like me and don’t have a stand mixer, you may want to beat your meringue as close to the oven as possible, so you can watch the sugar syrup while it’s cooking and have everything on hand.
 Because you have to whip your meringue and watch the sugar syrup and then pour it into the meringue all at the same time.
 You really have to be quick with this recipe!
 Please make sure to read the instructions carefully and please ask, if they aren’t clear.
 (As you know English it my second language.)
 Also, use a heatproof bowl.